Early Childhood Care and Education at Portobello Institute

 3. The role of the applicant in a service, with priority for those in lead educator or manager roles.

-4. If, after the above prioritisation has been applied and not been decisive, random selection
+4. If, after the above prioritisation has been applied and not been decisive, random selection is applied.

 How Much Does the Nurturing Skills Learner Fund Cover?